Covenant House Toronto: Family Link

 In the Family Link, Covenant House volunteers work with each youth to re-establish broken relationships with their family and friends.
 The organization also works on preventing youth in the community from leaving their homes and living in the street.
 The Family Link program counsels youth from the ages of 16 to 24 who are living at the shelter to start reconnecting with a family member, friend, or trusted guardian.
-The program also looks at how counselors can counsel youth to improve their relationships with their families.
-The program also enables parents to get involved with their kids by joining family counseling sessions and receiving advice from a counselor.
+The program also looks at how counsellors can counsel youth to improve their relationships with their families.
+The program also enables parents to get involved with their kids by joining family counselling sessions and receiving advice from a counsellor.

-BensKids Health Center
+BensKids Health Centre

-The BensKids Health Center is an onsite clinic that helps youth unhoused overcome the physical, emotional and psychological tolls of living on the streets.
+The BensKids Health Centre is an onsite clinic that helps youth unhoused overcome the physical, emotional and psychological tolls of living on the streets.
 The clinic serves anyone that comes through, even if they do not have any health coverage or any form of ID.
 The clinic is open to kids five days a week with no limitations.
-The clinic is staffed with five nurses, three family doctors, volunteer massage therapists and counselors; one adolescent medicine specialist and two psychiatrists.
+The clinic is staffed with five nurses, three family doctors, volunteer massage therapists, and counsellors; one adolescent medicine specialist and two psychiatrists.
 The clinic also provides on-site testing for any medical emergency.